Student Finance

 MS4: $44,944

-*see below1.057%6-month grace period after graduation or after leaving schoolPayments are made monthly.
+*See below1.057%6-month grace period after graduation or after leaving schoolPayments are made monthly.
 Eligible for federal consolidation, income-driven repayment plans, and Public Service Loan Forgiveness programs.

-Direct Graduate PLUS LoanUp to cost of attendance minus any other financial aid received for the period of enrollment.no aggregate limit 4.228%Graduate PLUS loans do not have a grace period.
+Direct Graduate PLUS LoanUp to cost of attendance minus any other financial aid received for the period of enrollment.No aggregate limit 4.228%Graduate PLUS loans do not have a grace period.
 You'll receive an automatic deferment while you're enrolled in school, and for an additional 6-months after you graduate or leave school.
 No payments are required during this 6-month deferment period.
 Interest will accrue during periods of deferment.Payments are made monthly.
 Eligible for federal consolidation, income-driven repayment plans, and Public Service Loan Forgiveness programs.

 *The maximum aggregate loan limit for Direct Loans (subsidized and unsubsidized) is $224,000, of which no more than $65,500 can be subsidized.
 These are lifetime limits meaning the total amount borrowed during undergraduate and graduate years.
 Aggregate loan limits do not include accrued interest.

-**The loan origination fee is proportionately deducted from each loan disbursement you receive.
+**The loan origination fee is deducted from each loan disbursement you receive.
 Please keep this in mind when determining the amount you need to borrow.
 The percentage is determined by the date of the first disbursement of the loan.
 Any subsequent disbursements of that loan, even if made on or after the relevant October 1, will have the same loan fee percentage that applied to the first disbursement of that loan.
 The loan origination fee is determined by the U.S. Department of Education and is subject to change.

 Please note that Hofstra University is required to submit loan information to the National Student Loan Data System (NSLDS), and that information is accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.